radiodee1/awesome-chatbot/README.md

 7/19/18 - I found this paper.
 It refers to DMN+, a more advanced Dynamic Memory Network, which can work with the babi data set.
 This is the link: https://arxiv.org/abs/1603.01417 .
 They say in the paper that the input module on the basic DMN sometimes experiences overfitting.
 I followed the example as best as I could and my validation is much better on task 1.
 At this time I started using the 'en-10k' babi data set.
 The training portion of this data set is 10,000 questions long.

+8/6/18 - I am trying to reproduce the 20 tests from the babi test set.
+At the same time I'm adding a recurrent GRU decoder to the output of the whole model to see if I can get multi-word output to work.
+The project is still a work in progress.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.
 In that folder are sub folders named `data`,  `model`, `raw` and `saved`.
 There are several script files in the main folder along side the folders mentioned above.
 These scripts all have names that start with the word `do_` .
 This is so that when the files are listed by the computer the scripts will all appear together.
 Below is a folder by folder breakdown of the project.
 * `data` This folder holds the training data that the model uses during the `fit` and `predict` operations.
 The contents of this folder are generally processed to some degree by the project scripts.
 This pre-processing is described below.
 This folder also holds the `vocab` files that the program uses for training and inference.
 The modified word embeddings are also located here.